shadowezz/Productiv/docs/DeveloperGuide.md

 1. Adding Login screen

    1. Prerequisites: You are in deliverable mode.
-Login screen not already added.
+The deliverable `Login screen` is not already added.
 If added, delete it.

-   1. Test case: `add t/Login screen m/1.0 by/12-12-2020 23:59 d/Must include username and password fields c/John Martin, Abby Li`<br>
+   1. Test case: `add t/Login screen by/10-10-2020 18:00 m/1.1 c/Jordan Woods, Betsy Crowe d/Include email and password fields`<br>
-      Expected: Login screen to appear in the list of deliverables and expanded in right panel.
+      Expected: The deliverable `Login screen` is added to the list of deliverables and is expanded in the right panel.

    1. Test case: `add t/Login screen`<br>
       Expected: No deliverable is added.
 Status bar throws error message.